 Employers have the ultimate responsibility for health and safety.
-Headteachers, principals and heads of centres are responsible for the day-to-day discharge of the employers' health and safety functions and should reach agreement with NASUWT Health and Safety Representatives on simple-to-use risk assessment procedures.
+School/college principals and heads of centres are responsible for the day-to-day discharge of the employers' health and safety functions and should reach agreement with NASUWT Health and Safety Representatives on simple-to-use risk assessment procedures.

-The NASUWT recommends that the pro-forma Risk assessment form for completion by person responsible for pupil discipline/welfare included in this advice document be used in schools and colleges.
-It is intended for use by managers, but Representatives will find them informative.
+The NASUWT recommends that the pro-forma 'Risk assessment form for completion by person responsible for pupil discipline/welfare', included in this advice document, should be used in schools and colleges.
+It is intended for use by managers, but Representatives will also find it informative.
 It has been designed to minimise bureaucratic burdens and workload associated with the conduct of risk assessments.